 Is tax relief available for business impacted by the flood?

 Business owners may elect to deduct qualified expenses.
-See the IRS website Publication 2194B: Disaster Losses Kit for Businesses for more information.
+See the IRS website Publication 2194: Disaster Resource Guide for Individuals and Businesses.
+Businesses affected by disaster should also visit the IRS FAQ for Disaster Victims.

 Where should you go for more information about tax relief for individuals?

 The IRS website has tax information for New Yorkers impacted by Hurricane Irene and Tropical Storm Lee.
-You might also look for Publication 2194: Disaster Losses Kit for Individuals.
-Look at pages 23-45 for a helpful list of losses that qualify.
-The IRS FAQs for disaster victims outlines information for casualty losses, expensing of qualified disaster expenses, and other filing requirements.
+You might also look in Publication 2194: Disaster Resource Guide for Individuals and Businesses.
+The IRS also provides a disaster resource page including resources for disaster victims that outline information for casualty losses, expensing of qualified disaster expenses, and other filing requirements.
 The IRS toll-free disaster hotline can be reached at 1-866-562-5227.

 How does an Individual Assistance grant from FEMA affect my taxes?